tableau/connector-plugin-sdk/docs/tdvt.md

 TestPath = tests/mytests/ #This could point to a local directory relative to your TDVT working directory named 'tests'.
 Or for a logicaltest it would be 'tests/logical/setup/mytests/setup.\.xml

-SmokeTest = True # Setting this attribute will cause the test to be run with the Connection Tests and any other
+SmokeTest = True # Setting this attribute will cause the test to be run with the Connection Tests.
-                 # Smoke Tests at the beginning of the test run or with the --verify flag.
+                 # Any section can have this attribute.

-Enabled = False # Optional.
-The default is True; setting this to false will cause the test to count as a fail
+Enabled = False # When `Enabled = False`, test(s) from this section will not be run and will be counted as
-                # without being run.
+                # test failures.
+Any section can have this attribute added.

 ```